Data East – 2002 Round Table Interview

 —Those are some very memorable games.

-—And yet Data East’s games were always included in things like the “Scitron Video Game Amusement Yearly Almanac” and Gamest magazine’s yearly top 10 lists, so I always got the impression they were selling well.
+—And yet Data East’s games were always included in things like the “Scitron Video Game Amusement Yearly Almanac” and Gamest’s yearly top 10 lists, so I always got the impression they were selling well.

 H-san: Lots of people were talking about Edward Randy, it’s true, but we hardly sold any boards.
 And after we all had stayed up all night before the amusement expo to finish it… I worked on that game too, for 2 or 3 days.